Use Listerine mouthwash in a spray bottle. Spray your chair, blanket, and surrounding area. Mosquitoes stay away.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 At least in my part of the world, this seems to be a particularly bad summer for mosquitoes.
-Lots of different flowers and herbs are said to repel mosquitoes.
-Try planting some of the following:
+Lots of different flowers and herbs are said to repel mosquitoes and other insects by their strong smell.

 Has anyone every tried the homemade remedy for repelling mosquitoes using Listerine?
 If so, does it really work?
 I tried it and it didn't seem to work.
 How is it made?

 It did not work for me either.
 I diluted it at first, didn't work.
 Then sprayed it full strength, maybe worked for less than five minutes, then had to spray again.

 I have tried it and have found that it does work, The key thing to remembe is you want to use the green colored listerene not the goldish looking kind, the ingredent that does the trick is the eucalyptis and th menthol.
 Other brands work as good likes scope or even generic.